rmdavy/closedports/README.md

 # closedports

-Simple Python3 script which will parse nmap xml output for closed ports, with option to output result to csv file
+Simple Python3 script which will parse nmap xml output for closed ports, with option to output result to csv file.
+Useful for pentest report findings.

 Closed ports indicate a potential firewall misconfiguration